rails-sqlserver/tiny_tds/README.md

 ```

 ### Compiling Gems for Windows and Linux

+> [!WARNING]
+> Compiling the Gems on native Windows currently does not work.

 For the convenience, TinyTDS ships pre-compiled gems for supported versions of Ruby on Windows and Linux.
 In order to generate these gems, [rake-compiler-dock](https://github.com/rake-compiler/rake-compiler-dock) is used.